SkynetLabs/skynet-js/README.md

 [![Contributors](https://img.shields.io/github/contributors/NebulousLabs/skynet-js)](https://github.com/NebulousLabs/skynet-js/graphs/contributors)
 [![License](https://img.shields.io/github/license/NebulousLabs/skynet-js)](https://github.com/NebulousLabs/skynet-js)

-A Javascript module made to simplify communication with Sia Skynet portals from the browser.
+A Javascript module that:

+- facilitates communication with Sia Skynet portals from the browser
+- handles logging into and using MySky
+- provides useful functionality for working with Skynet such as parsing out skylinks from URLs

+## Updating to v4 from v3

+The latest beta major version is `v4`.
+There are many breaking changes from `v3`.

+Please consult [the update guide](https://siasky.net/docs/v4/?javascript--browser#updating-from-v3) for help migrating your code.

 ## Updating to v3 from v2